Search by Keyword

 Another favorite of Lennon's was the b-side "Mr. Moonlight," which was recorded by "Dr. Feelgood and The Interns" in 1961.
 The a-side, "Doctor Feel-Good," didn't manage to make any waves on the charts, but The Beatles took notice of the single and perfected the b-side for their stage act.

-As predicted, other local bands copied The Beatles' use of this obscure song, it even being recorded by The Merseybeats in 1963 and The Hollies in 1964.
+As predicted, other local bands copied The Beatles' use of this obscure song, it even being recorded by The Merseybeats in 1963, followed by The Hollies in 1964.
 Nonetheless, this somewhat Latin-tinged R&B song is most recognizable as a Beatles track, since they decided to solidify their use of the song by recording it for their British "Beatles For Sale" album in late 1964.

 Songwriting History